[P.S. FYI you can print it without downloading]

 Bitsy grew up on Lawn Guyland (commonly spelled “Long Island”), New York, the youngest of five kids born within five years.
-Her family didn’t have much growing up but they all learned the value of family, of fun, and of faith.
-She was one of those perhaps rare kids that LOVED school, and was involved in every extracurricular activity ever offered.
+Raised by her single dad as her mom died when she was 2 (and her siblings were 4, 5, 6, and 7) she embraced chaos from an early age.
+Her family didn’t have much at all growing up but they had family, fun, and faith.
+From kindergarten through grad school, she was one of those perhaps rare kids that LOVED school, and was involved in every extracurricular activity ever offered.

-After double-majoring in Economics (w/ minor in Marketing) and Speech/Communication (w/ minor in Theatre), and getting a Master’s degree in business (MBA), her early career was in sunny CA in the computer industry as a PR and marketing manager.
+In college, after double-majoring in Economics (w/ minor in Marketing) and Speech/Communication (w/ minor in Theatre), and getting a Master’s degree in business (MBA), her early career was in sunny CA in the computer industry as a PR and marketing manager.
 She created marketing plans, product intro plans, and excelled at pioneering new avenues of company growth.
-Bitsy enthusiastically taught Presentation Skills to conference-bound engineers (tough crowd!) and Media Trained executives (ditto!).
+Bitsy enthusiastically taught and trained engineers (tough crowd!) and executives (ditto!).

 She thinks she’s always been a storyteller of sorts.
 And not in the “quick–lie to dad!” kind of way.
-Performing came naturally; appearing regularly on TV and on panels, winning public speaking awards, emceeing events, hosting live web chats, in a few movies and TV commercials as well as in the professional theater scene, and somewhere in the crowd you’ll see her in some music videos.
-Oh, and she starred in the award-winning TV show “Dots Correct!” on Sacramento cable and has been interviewed or profiled in literally hundreds of media outlets worldwide, from CNN to Writing Children’s Books for Dummies.
-All this is to say…creativity has always been a part of her life, and it led her to authorship.
+Bitsy’s been appearing regularly on TV and on panels, winning public speaking awards, emceeing events, in a few movies and TV commercials as well as in the professional theater scene, and somewhere in the crowd you’ll see her in a few music videos.
+Let’s not forget she starred in the award-winning TV show “Dots Correct!” on Sacramento cable, and has been interviewed or profiled in literally hundreds of media outlets worldwide, from CNN to Writing Children’s Books for Dummies.

 After writing her first book, in rhyme, in her head, while on her daily stroller walks, she researched how to get it published and has been knee-deep ever since.
 Her first contract was a four-book, nonfiction deal with Picture Window Books in 2006.
-Within a few years she presented at the very conference she first attended, the revered International SCBWI Conference in L.A.
-Her most recent titles are two YA titles (ReferencePoint Press, 2017 and 2018), three finance chapter books (Lerner, 2016), plus four nonfiction titles (The Child’s World, 2015), an NF YA for the school and library market (Rosen, 2014), and two ESL picture books (TunTun Books, due… eventually).
+(It wasn’t with that rhyming book.
+That book was terrible.)
+Within a year she presented at the very conference she first attended, the revered International SCBWI Conference in L.A.

 Whoever would have guessed this is where she’d end up—and that she’d like it so much?